walkoffcyber/WALKOFF/docs/apps.rst

 There are several key places to look to debug an application:

 1.  **Umpire**
-    |br| Following the umpire’s logs (docker service logs -f walkoff_umpire) can give you an indication of whether build issues are happening within the stack.
-Building an app for the very first time can take a long time.
+    |br| Following the umpire’s logs (``docker service logs -f walkoff_umpire``) can give you an indication of whether build issues are happening within the stack.
+Building an app for the very first time can take a long time for example if it contains C dependencies that need to be compiled.

 2.  **Docker Services**
-    |br| Watching docker services (watch -n 0.5 docker service ls) can give you an indication of whether your app is running or crashing.
+    |br| Watching docker services (``watch -n 0.5 docker service ls``) can give you an indication of whether your app is running or crashing.
 At idle with no work, apps and workers will scale to 0/N replicas.
-If you see something repeatedly scaling up and going to 0, it may be crashing.
+If you see something repeatedly scaling up and back down to 0, it may be crashing.

 3.  **Worker Service Logs**
-    |br| Checking the worker service log after the service becomes available for the first time (docker service logs -f worker) will allow you to view the worker logs.
+    |br| Checking the worker service log after the service becomes available for the first time (``docker service logs -f worker``) will allow you to view the worker logs.
 Generally apps will not cause problems here, but there may be edge cases missing in scheduling apps.

 4.  **App Service Logs**
-    |br| Checking the app service log after the service becomes available for the first time (docker service logs -f walkoff_app_app_name) will allow you to view the stdout of your app, as well as any exceptions it might be raising.
+    |br| Checking the app service log after the service becomes available for the first time (``docker service logs -f walkoff_app_app_name``) will allow you to view the stdout of your app, as well as any exceptions it might be raising.

 5.  **App Containers**

     * Obtain app_container_name from docker ps.